David P. Hanlon

 About

 David P. Hanlon is a scholar working on Health, Toxicology and Mutagenesis, Nutrition and Dietetics and Molecular Biology.
-According to data from OpenAlex, David P. Hanlon has authored 30 papers receiving a total of 668 indexed citations (citations by other indexed papers that have themselves been cited), including 13 papers in Health, Toxicology and Mutagenesis, 6 papers in Nutrition and Dietetics and 5 papers in Molecular Biology.
-Recurrent topics in David P. Hanlon’s work include Heavy Metal Exposure and Toxicity (12 papers), Trace Elements in Health (5 papers) and Pregnancy and Medication Impact (4 papers).
+According to data from OpenAlex, David P. Hanlon has authored 30 papers receiving a total of 660 indexed citations (citations by other indexed papers that have themselves been cited), including 13 papers in Health, Toxicology and Mutagenesis, 6 papers in Nutrition and Dietetics and 4 papers in Molecular Biology.
+Recurrent topics in David P. Hanlon's work include Heavy Metal Exposure and Toxicity (12 papers), Trace Elements in Health (5 papers) and Pregnancy and Medication Impact (4 papers).
 David P. Hanlon is often cited by papers focused on Heavy Metal Exposure and Toxicity (12 papers), Trace Elements in Health (5 papers) and Pregnancy and Medication Impact (4 papers).
 David P. Hanlon collaborates with scholars based in United States and United Kingdom.
-David P. Hanlon's co-authors include Vergil H. Ferm, Edward W. Westhead, David S. Watt, John Urban, Thomas F. Gale, S. Shuman, C.S.
-Hammen, Frank E. Musiek, Jon M. Stolk and Wai Nang Choy and has published in prestigious journals such as Nature, The Lancet and Development.
+David P. Hanlon's co-authors include Vergil H. Ferm, Edward W. Westhead, David S. Watt, Thomas F. Gale, S. Shuman, C.S.
+Hammen, Frank E. Musiek, Jon M. Stolk, Janice H. Urban and Wai Nang Choy and has published in prestigious journals such as Nature, The Lancet and Development.

 In The Last Decade